 Join Sharon, Angel, and Julien as they head across the country with their bands for three very special individual sets of music on The Wild Hearts Tour.
 Special guest Spencer. will be opening the evening.
-These summer time shows will be full nights of music and a true experience from beginning to end.The Wild Hearts Tour has partnered with PLUS1 so that $1 from every ticket will go to support people rebuilding their lives after incarceration.
+These summer time shows will be full nights of music and a true experience from beginning to end.The Wild Hearts Tour has partnered with PLUS1 so that $1 per ticket goes to supporting A New Way of Life Reentry Project and their work to advance multi-dimensional solutions to the effects of incarceration.

 Sharon Van Etten